Traditional or tarted up? No matter how you like it, there's a perfect pineapple tart in Singapore for you.

 One of our go-to brands when it comes to purchasing festive cookies, Home’s Favourite has three types of pineapple tarts.
 Think traditional pineapple tarts, pineapple balls and the visually appealing black and gold pineapple tarts.
 There’s something for everyone!

-It’s pineapple tarts and pineapple pillows galore at this cosy shop on East Coast Road that specialises in homemade baked goods.
+It’s pineapples galore at this cosy shop on East Coast Road that specialises in homemade baked goods.
+You’ve got your choice between either the traditional open-faced pineapple tarts, or the melt-in-your-mouth pineapple pillows.
 Besides these signature products, you can also get apple-shaped Nonya pineapple tarts with cloves on the top.

 Baker’s Well, 35 East Coast Road, Singapore 428754